rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

    ![configured](media/config-web.png)

-9. You can now use CURL again to test the `/hello` endpoint, this time it is served by Azure Spring Cloud and configured using the Spring Config Server from exercise 4.
+9. You can now use CURL again to test the `/hello` endpoint, this time it is served by Azure Spring Apps and configured using the Spring Config Server from exercise 4.

 10. As a result, requesting the `/hello` endpoint should return the message that we configured in the `application.yml` file, coming from the Spring Cloud Config Server: